There are several types of prescription and nonprescription medications that can be used to treat insomnia.

 Mild withdrawal of benzodiazepines is common.
 The usual symptom is several nights of poor sleep.
 More serious withdrawal may occur with higher doses of benzodiazepines and may include the following symptoms:

-Practice good sleep habits —Due to the risks of overuse and withdrawal, sleep medicines should not be considered a long-term or first solution to insomnia.
-While using these medicines, it is essential to adopt good sleep habits in order to establish normal sleeping patterns that can be maintained without the use of drugs.
+Practice good sleep habits —Because of the risks of overuse and withdrawal, sleep medications should not be considered a long-term or first solution to insomnia.
+While using these medications, it is essential to adopt good sleep habits in order to establish normal sleeping patterns that can be maintained without the use of drugs.
 These habits include the following:

 Your doctor will determine the appropriate dose and usage schedule for you.